weiyi-jiang/orientation/README.md

 Most of our work will be saved and shared on github in public or private repositories.
 If you have not used git in the past, please follow the [instructions here for a 5 minutes git tutorial](http://statgen.us/lab-wiki/orientation/5m-git).

-As the next step please [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this repository, add your name to the file named `hello.md`, commit it to github with a customized commit message, eg, "Add my name and github handeler", and [create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) so we can see your update and incorporate it to the repository.
+As the next step please [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this repository, add your name to the file named `hello.md`, commit it to github with a customized commit message, eg, "Add my name and github handle", and [create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) so we can see your update and incorporate it to the repository.

 ### Analysis software setup